How to Evict a Tenant in Ontario: 2024 Guide

 Property owners may run into a situation where it becomes necessary to evict a tenant from the property.
 Eviction is often difficult, and it's essential that landlords understand the legal rights provided to all parties in Ontario.

-This guide gives an overview of the reasons for evictions, the steps in the eviction process, timelines, costs, and the necessary legal steps involved.
+As an experienced landlord and tenant lawyer, I wrote this guide to give an overview of the reasons for evictions, the steps in the eviction process, timelines, costs, and the necessary legal steps involved.

 When Can You Evict a Tenant?